“This post may contain affiliate links. Please read my disclosure for more info.

 How to Do This:

 The most popular way to save for college is through a 529 plan because it offers tax-free growth and withdrawals.
-But you’ll need to show that you’ve used the money for qualified educational purposes.
+But when you do withdraw it, you’ll need to show that you’ve used the money for qualified educational purposes.

 Those would be things like tuition, room and board, computers, books, software and internet access.